Cang Mountain: History

-The mountain range is noted for its rich, diverse flora, first scientifically documented by Pierre Jean Marie Delavay in 1882.
+The mountain range is noted for its rich, diverse flora, first scientifically documented by Jean Marie Delavay in 1882.

 In 1991 construction began on a paved walkway running north and south from the top chairlift station near ancient Dali.
 This walkway passes several waterfalls and overlooks lake Erhai and the ancient city itself.
 This walkway is named "Jade-Cloud Road" after the cloud formations that appear over the Cang Mountain peaks.
 Construction was completed in 1992 and in 2004 a new project was launched to widen the road and increase its length.

 At the Dali Town chairlift station on the mountainside is a temple complex as well as a small travellers' inn.

 A second chairlift was completed in 2012 which takes visitors to just below the summit of the Cang Mountain Range.
 Pathways from the summit chairlift station allow visitors to walk to the peak and also to visit the TV and radio relay station that is situated on top of the ridge.